zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 Dynamic Data Mapping fields in Elasticsearch that start with `ddm__keyword__` and `ddm__text__` have been moved to a new nested document `ddmFieldArray`.

 The new nested document `ddmFieldArray` has several entries with following fields:
- - `fieldName`: Contains the Dynamic Data Mapping structure field name.
+ - `ddmFieldName`: Contains the Dynamic Data Mapping structure field name.
 This name is generated using `DDMIndexer.encodeName` methods.
- - `fieldValue*`: Contains the indexed data.
+ - `ddmFieldValue*`: Contains the indexed data.
 The name of this field is generated using `DDMIndexer.getValueFieldName` and depends on its data type and language.
- - `valueFieldName`: Contains the index field name where the indexed data is stored.
+ - `ddmValueFieldName`: Contains the index field name where the indexed data is stored.

  This change is not applied if you are using SOLR search engine.